nautes-labs/website/src/en/guide/user-guide/run-a-pipeline.md

 Replace variables in the pipeline configuration file `pipelines/main.yaml` in the code repository, including:

-**$pipeline-runtime-name** should be replaced with the project pipeline runtime name, such as `pr-demo-quickstart`.
+**$pipeline-runtime-account** should be replaced with the project pipeline runtime account, such as `pr-demo-account-quickstart`.

-**$sc-repo-id** should be replaced with the source code repository ID, which you can find on the `Project` home page in the Gitlab console.
+**$pipeline-repo-id** should be replaced with the pipeline configuration repository ID, which you can find on the `Project` home page in the Gitlab console.

 **$sc-repo-url** should be replaced with the SSH URL of the source code repository, which you can find on the `Project` home page in the Gitlab console, such as `git@$gitlab-url:demo-quickstart/coderepo-sc-demo-quickstart.git`.